PagerDuty/developer-docs/docs/app-integration-development/09-User-OAuth-Token-Code-Grant.md

 tags: [app-integration-development]
 ---

-# Act as User Tokens via Code Grant
+# Obtaining a User OAuth Token via Code Grant

 <!-- theme:warning -->
 > ### This flow is for server-side apps
 > A client_secret should be treated as a password and stored securely.
 It should never be stored in public code.
 > If you're working on an a mobile app or in-browser app, please use the [PKCE flow](../../docs/app-integration-development/10-Classic-User-OAuth-PKCE.md).

-## About Acting as User With Code Grant
+## About User OAuth Tokens via Code Grant

 Before proceeding you should [register a PagerDuty App](03-Register-an-App.md) with Scoped OAuth or Classic User OAuth functionality to obtain the `client_id`, `client_secret`, and scopes.